Home / Video / Photo / Sculptures / Curatorial Projects / Bio / Contact

 first picture < previous next > last picture

-Starting point of the project was the architectural guidebook Guía de arquitectura contemporánea de la Ciudad de México.
-(México, Banamex, 1993) which spans 20th century architecture in Mexico City from the 1920’s (such as Escuela Benito Juarez, Parque Mexico) to the end of the 1980’s (such as the Auditorio Nacional or the Palacio de Justicia).
-Our aim was to visit each of the 165 buildings listed in the guide, and reconstruct the viewpoint and angle of each photograph in the book as closely as possible.
-Contrary to the stark black and white photography of the originals printed in the guide book which often were photographed soon after the completion of the buildings, our photographs were taken with a digital camera, in color.
+Starting point of the project was the architectural guidebook Guía de arquitectura contemporánea de la Ciudad de México (Banamex, 1993) which spans 20th century architecture in Mexico City.
+Our aim was to do a remake of the guide: to visit each of the 165 buildings and to reconstruct the viewpoint and angle of each photograph in the book as closely as possible.
+Contrary to the stark black and white photography of the originals printed in the guide book which were mostly photographed soon after the completion of the buildings with professional cameras using angle corrections, our photographs were taken with a small consumer type digital camera, in color.
+(We used photoshop to correct angles.)